-Pouilly-Fuissé is a white wine with an aromatic expression of grapefruit, peach, acacia, brioche, plus a touch of honey in the background.
+Pouilly-Fuissé Vieilles Vignes is a white wine with an aromatic expression of grapefruit, peach, acacia, brioche, plus a touch of honey in the background.
 Crunchy and refreshing attack, with citrus, peach and buttery flavors, finishing on great notes of acidity.

 Burgundy wine region is located in central-east of France.
 Burgundy wines comes from multi sub-regions, each with its own particular character, each with its own particular climate.
 Chardonnay and Pinot Noir represent here the two key grape varieties for the production of some of the most exclusive Premier Cru and Grand Cru wines in the world.